Preplan Mapping Workflow

 • What hazards exist and, if available, where do I go to shut them off?

 There are several ways to conduct pre-incident planning.
-Depending on the department the level of effort that s put into the information gathering process of preplans ranges from simple preplans which takes a little time to gather information to complex preplans such as active shooter preplans with floor plans.
+The effort invested in gathering information for preplans varies across departments, ranging from quick and simple preplans to more complex ones like active shooter preplans that include detailed floor plans..
 Click here for examples.

 Focus on the High Priority Areas to Collect